nicotron/The-Nature-of-Code/Processing Foundation 2017 Fellowship Application/CV - Nicolás Troncoso.md

   The objective of the course is to develop habilities and tool for visualizing ideas and information, through the use of visual elements, typography, and sound as data to create compelling messages for broader audiences.

-- Design Studio Secong Year (annual)
+- Design Studio Second Year (annual)

   In one year the students are introduced to sereval fields of content related to interaction design, such as, physical computing, design information, data visualization, micro interactions, and service design.